vansf07/Face-Recognition-based-Company-Attendance/README.md

 * View weekly statistics like this week's attendance, last week's attendance (through lineplot)

 ### Employee
-* Mark attendance in-time on company home page through face recognition
-* Mark attendance out-time on company home page through face recognition
+* Mark attendance in-time/out-time on company home page through face recognition.
+The system will recognize them as one of the employees.
 * View their own attendance (through table and barplot for better comparison)